Shingo La

 How long is Shingo La?

-Located between Himachal’s Lahaul valley and Ladakh’s Zanskar valley, the pass is 56.8 km (35.29 miles) long, running south-north from Darcha to Kurgiakh through vast open plains, majestic mountains and pristine lakes.
+Located between Himachal’s Lahaul valley and Ladakh’s Zanskar valley, the pass is 56.8 km (35.29 miles) long, running south-north from Darcha to Kurgiakh through vast open plains, majestic mountains, and pristine lakes.

 Is Shingo La open?

-Set high in the northern part of the country, the area is prone to avalanches and due to the heavy snowfalls in the region, it remains closed for vehicular activities from October onward till June every year.
+Set high in the northern part of the country, the area is prone to avalanches, and due to the heavy snowfalls in the region, it remains closed for vehicular activities from October onward till June every year.

-When will Shingo La tunnel built?
+When will Shingo La tunnel be built?

 Road suggested by: Hugh Wilson